msavin/SteveJobs/README.md

 # Steve Jobs

-## The simple jobs queue that just works.
+### The simple jobs queue that just works.

 **IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled jobs on Meteor.
 It's specially designed to work with Meteor by leveraging MongoDB collections and fibers-based timer functions for effortless setup and use.
  - Runs one job at a time
  - Runs on one server at a time
- - Archives all jobs and their outcomes
+ - Logs all jobs and their outcomes
  - Retries failed jobs on server restart
  - Designed for smooth performance on Meteor